 Late that afternoon, we new volunteers were in the midst of an orientation session when we learned that the boy had run away.
 It was 4:30 and we learned he had been gone about half an hour.
 We came out of the session to see search parties assembling.
 Two of the trucks full of people went out to drive in separate directions and a large group of boys and a few padrinos went out on foot.
 After night had fallen, the search parties began to return one by one.
 Staff members assembled a description of the child with photos and dropped them off at local police stations.
 We had to go to sleep that night not knowing where he was.

 Amy, our co-director, called me over to the comedor to sit with him while he ate some breakfast.
 I listened while she told him that he had woried us so much because he is very important to us, because we love him.
 Waves of sadness poured over the little guy; he didn't know where to put his face.
 Every time the crying slowed for a bit, a fresh wave seemed to overtake him.
 He had his little bundle of clothes the hogar had given him in a plastic bag (when he arrived he had nothing with him but the clothes he wore), and he took them all out, refolding them, and putting them away again.
 He told us he had spent the night in a nearby town and had been trying to get back to the city to his younger brother.
-(The younger brother is set to move to Amigos in a few weeks).
+(Amigos is already working on trying to bring his brother here).

 Amy told him that we were going to a water-park that day and that it would be really fun.
 Gradually he warmed to the idea.
 He agreed to leave his bundle at the home and go to the water-park with the last group.
 While we waited for the truck to arrive, I showed him around the home.
 We walked up the hill to the big white cross that overlooks the whole campus, and he agreed with me that the view of the mountains was beautiful.
 We looked at the wide green soccer field with it's rows of half-tire "stands."
 We slid together down Amigos' big tube slide.
 As the smile slowly began to show itself on his face, I realized that he hadn't let himself really look around at the home before; hadn't let himself begin to like it.